Diwali Holiday 2025

 Different Types of Diwali

-While the term Diwali is commonly used to refer to the main day of Lakshmi Puja, the festival is traditionally celebrated over five days, with each day carrying its own rituals, meaning, and, in many cases, regional observance styles.
-Here’s a breakdown of the different types of days of Diwali and how they are celebrated across India.
+People commonly use the term Diwali to refer to the main day of Lakshmi Puja, but families traditionally celebrate the festival over five days, and each day carries its own rituals, meaning, and often regional observance styles.
+Here’s a breakdown of the different Diwali days and how people celebrate them across India.

 • Marks the beginning of Diwali.